 3. Add a link.

 In the Quick Editor, select the 'Link' tab.
 Select http:// from the "Link Type" drop box.
 Type www.VirtualMechanics.com into the "Select or enter a URL" box.
-In the Title field, enter 'Virtual Mechanics'.
+Select OK to exit the Object Editor.

 4. Create a shape.

 Select the Rectangle Button on the left toolbar to create a square.
 Move your mouse to about the center of the page and click to create a 100/100 square.
 Use your mouse to grab and stretch the right corner to make a rectangle.

 With the Rectangle still selected, select the Shading tab on the Quick Editor.

 Select the "Cylinder" (Cyl) button at the bottom of the Shading dialog and the "Color 1" button.
 Adjust the sliders to make black.
 Select the "Color 2" button and adjust the sliders to make green.
 The rectangle should now look like a green cylinder.

 Select the Text button on the left toolbar to open the text editor.
 Add the following text being sure to add a valid URL: